 This page shares the technology and techniques I used to build and host this website.
-If you have a specific question drop me a message, I’d be happy to help.
+If you have a specific question drop me a message, I’m always happy to talk websites.

-I organise my SCSS partials loosely based on ITCSS, in terms of order of specificity, however I opted to use a more conventional system for file naming and folder structure.
-I have Sourcemaps set up so go ahead and inspect element to see what’s going on.
-Alternatively you can head over to github.
+I organise my SCSS partials loosely based on ITCSS in terms of order of specificity, however I opted to use a more conventional system for file naming and folder structure.

-The site is hosted directly from a GitHub repository and served on the JAMstack by Netlify.
-Netlify is an awesome CDN which also takes care of TLS certificates for HTTPS, and continuous deployments.
+The theme and content which makes up this site is stored in a GitHub repository and served on the Jamstack by Netlify.
+Netlify is a great CDN which also takes care of TLS certificates for HTTPS, and continuous deployments.
 That means when I push changes to Github it automatically deploys updates to the live site.

 All form handling is taken care of by Netlify, so when a visitor submits the form, Netlify collects the submission and notifies me via email.
 If you’re interested in how all this works, I wrote about it in Static Site Form Handling with Netlify.

 All media on the site (images, GIFs etc) is hosted by Cloudinary, a cloud based storage service.
 This way I’m not committing large media files to GitHub and can avoid slow build times.

 Cloudinary provides automatic responsive images and compression with ‘transformations’ set in the URL.
 You can read more about how that works here.

 If you have any further questions drop me an email or a tweet.
 I’d be more than happy to help.